Energinet-DataHub/geh-core/source/TestCommon/documents/functionapp-testcommon.md

 The `ServiceBusResourceProvider` is more complex than a *manager*, so we named it differently.

 It makes it easy to manage queues/topics/subscriptions within an existing Azure Service Bus namespace.
-This is usefull from our integration tests setup.
+This is useful from our integration test setup.

 For details, see [servicebusresourceprovider.md](./servicebusresourceprovider.md).